hpc2n/gpu-course/hands-ons/3.modelling/1.compare/README.md

      - ax: 1000 1000000
      - gemm: 500 1000 2000

-    How do the codes compare against each other.
+    How do the codes compare against each other?

  4. Profile the codes with the `nv-nsight-cu-cli` profiler: